saitaiky/notebook/docs/docs/cloud-computing/aws/database/aurora.md

 To connect to an Amazon Aurora DB cluster **directly from outside the VPC**, the instances in the cluster must meet the following requirements:
 - The Aurora DB instance must have a public IP address
 - Configure a public subnets for the Aurora DB subnet group
+  - For Amazon Aurora DB instances, you can't choose a specific subnet.
+Instead, choose a DB subnet group when you create the instance.
+A DB subnet group is a collection of subnets that belong to a VPC.
 - Enable the VPC attributes `DNS hostnames` and `DNS resolution`

 ![ip&public-access.png](/img/aws/database/aurora/ip&public-access.png)